Qadri Shattari: Influence on Indo-Pakistani culture

 Bulleh Shah (d.
 1757), a Punjabi Sufi poet and a Qadri Shattari saint, lived during the decline of Mughal rule under Muhammad Shah.
-His poetry, influenced by Waḥdat al-wujūd (Unity of Existence), reflected Sufi teachings on the relationship between Murshid(master) and Murid(disciple).
+His poetry, influenced by the concept of Waḥdat al-wujūd (Unity of Existence), reflected Sufi teachings on the relationship between Murshid (master) and Murid (disciple).
 Bulleh Shah also played a key role in mediating peace between Muslims and Sikhs during a conflict, symbolising harmony in Punjab.